Trashketball Rules: Throw, Score & Learn

 When playing Trashket Ball, the priority is to ensure everyone has fun and stays safe.
 Choosing soft balls like paper or foam can prevent injuries and protect the room from damage.

 Depending on the players’ ages and skill levels, you might need to adjust the throwing line distance to keep the game challenging yet achievable.
+For younger students or those with motor skill challenges, move the line closer.
+Advanced players can step back for bonus points.

-Keeping the game chill and fun is key.
-I am not here to be super strict about every rule.
-What I really want is for everyone to have a great time and feel included.
 It’s awesome to see everyone cheering each other on, even for the tries that don’t quite make it, and high-fiving for the shots that do.
 This way, the game’s not just fun; it also creates a really positive vibe in the room.

 Trashket Ball is a fantastic game for encouraging physical activity, teamwork, and hand-eye coordination among players.
 Whether you’re a teacher looking for a fun class review or someone organizing a casual get-together, this game is sure to bring smiles and laughter to all participants.
 Enjoy the game!